-For 2018, the amount is $3,250 and $6,850 for family coverage.
+For 2018, the amount is $3,450 for individual coverage and $6,900 for family coverage.
 If you are over 55 and eligible for a HDHP, you can contribute an additional $1,000 each tax year.
 Every year, these amounts change as the IRS adjusts the limits for inflation.

 We offer unrestricted access to your account.
 That means you can use your HSA Visa® Debit Card, withdraw funds in person at an Umpqua store or write checks from your account.
 Because your HSA Visa® Debit Card cannot be used at ATMs, there is no PIN to remember.